MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/video-player/web-videos.md

 }
 ```

 Handling objects of type `ResourceVideoSource` is described in the article [Loading Application Resource Videos](loading-resources.md).
-The `VideoPlayer` class has no facility to load a video file stored as a resource in the portable class library.
+The `VideoPlayer` class has no facility to load a video file stored as a resource in the .NET Standard library.

 The `FileVideoSource` class is used to access video files from the device's video library.
 The single property is also of type `string`: